unam-transients/ddraguito-packing/README.md

-This repository contains the instuctions for unpacking and repacking the DDRAGUITO instrument at OHP.
+The instructions for unpacking and repacking the DDRAGUITO instrument at OHP.